eggnstone/eggnstone_google_crashlytics/README.md

 # eggnstone_google_crashlytics

-Google Crashlytics wrapper.
+A wrapper for Google Crashlytics.
 Allows to report via Firebase.

 # For Crashlytics to work add the following
 - In ```android/build.gradle``` add the following to ```buildscript / repositories```